kwaldenphd/tabular-data-python/README.md

 ## Lab Goals

+This lab covers various methods for reading structured data into Python using the `csv` and `openpyxl`.
+It also covers other types of delimiters and escape characters.
+The lab also overs writing data from Python to a structured data file.

+By the end of this lab, students will be able to:
+- Describe the structure and components of a `.csv` file
+- Read a `.csv` file into Python using the `csv` module and a `for` loop
+- Understand how to approach other types of delimited files
+- Understand how to work with escape characters when loading structured data
+- Understand how Python dictionaries work as a type of structured data
+- Write data from Python to a `.csv` file
+- Understand the basic of working with `.xlsx` files in Python

 ## Acknowledgements

 Information and exercises in this lab are adapted from Al Sweigart's [*Automate the Boring Stuff With Python*](https://nostarch.com/automatestuff2) (No Starch Press, 2020).